kubeflow/pipelines/samples/ai-platform/README.md

 The pipeline has three steps:

-1. **Query** historical crime reports from BigQuery and save as a CSV into a Google Cloud Storage.
+1. **Query** historical crime reports from BigQuery and save as a CSV into a Google Cloud Storage bucket.
 2. **Train** the model using the AI Platform Training service.
 3. **Deploy** the model to the AI Platform Prediction service.